Disease & Vaccine Information

 disease history

-S. pneumoniae was noted to be genetically diverse and identifiable by its unique outer capsule surrounding the bacteria.
-The capsule was found to be crucial in maintaining the pneumococci’s ability to cause infection by preventing other cells from devouring it, in a process known as phagocytosis.
-The prevalence of a particular serotype was found to be dependent on geographical location, characteristics of the infected person, and the use of antibiotics and vaccines.
+By 1909, Ludwig Handel and Franz Neufeld of the Robert Koch Institute for Infectious Diseases in Berlin had developed a technique to categorize the different strains of pneumococci.
+Between 1915 and 1945, research focused on increasing the understanding of the structure of the S. pneumoniae bacteria, its ability to cause disease, and the impact of disease on humans.
+By 1940, more than 80 types of S. pneumoniae had been identified and described.
+S.pneumoniae was noted to be genetically diverse and identifiable by its unique outer capsule surrounding the bacteria.
+This capsule was found to be crucial in maintaining the pneumococci’s ability to cause infection because it prevented other cells from devouring it, in a process known as phagocytosis.
+The prevalence of a particular serotype (strain) was found to be dependent on geographical location, characteristics of the infected person, and the use of antibiotics and vaccines.

-By 1940, approximately two thirds of the U.S. states and territories in would develop pneumonia-control programs and federal funding for pneumococcal increased nearly 60-fold in three years.
+By 1940, approximately two thirds of the U.S. states and territories would develop pneumonia-control programs and federal funding for pneumococcal increased nearly 60-fold in three years.
 In 1940, pneumonia and influenza was reported to be the fifth leading cause of infectious disease death in the U.S, and was reported to occur at a rate of 70.3 cases per 100,000 people.

 The success of sulfapyridine, and eventually penicillin, against pneumococcal pneumonia resulted in a decline in the use of human antiserum and by the late 1940s, all pneumococcal control programs had been discontinued.